solliancenet/dp-203-v2/labs/06/README.md

 1. Select **Import**.
 1. Select the **07-Dataframe-Advanced-Methods** folder that appears.

-### Complete the Date and Time Manipulation notebook
+### Exercise 2: Complete the Date and Time Manipulation notebook

 Open the **1.DateTime-Manipulation** notebook.
 Make sure you attach your cluster to the notebook before following the instructions and running the cells within.